-^{10.} E.g., STEFAN H. KRIEGER & RICHARD K. NEUMANN, JR., ESSENTIAL LAWYERING SKILLS: INTERVIEWING, COUNSELING, NEGOTIATION, AND PERSUASIVE FACT ANALYSIS 127-211 (2d ed.
+10. E.g., STEFAN H. KRIEGER & RICHARD K. NEUMANN, JR., ESSENTIAL LAWYERING SKILLS: INTERVIEWING, COUNSELING, NEGOTIATION, AND PERSUASIVE FACT ANALYSIS 127-211 (2d ed.
 2003) (discussing "persuasive fact analysis").

-^{11.} TERENCE ANDERSON & WILLIAM TWINING, ANALYSIS OF EVIDENCE: HOW TO DO THINGS WITH FACTS BASED ON WIGMORE'S SCIENCE OF JUDICIAL PROOF 63-69 (1991) (showing that for Wigmore the principle utility of the deductive form of inference was "to force into prominence the generalization upon which the inference rests"); Mark L. Movsesian, Rediscovering Williston, 62 WASH. & LEE L. REV. 207, 241-43 (2005) (describing Williston's view that the use of "analytic logic" in law has pedagogical benefits, "promotes predictability and stability in law," and "makes the legal system more acceptable to the general public").
+11. TERENCE ANDERSON & WILLIAM TWINING, ANALYSIS OF EVIDENCE: HOW TO DO THINGS WITH FACTS BASED ON WIGMORE'S SCIENCE OF JUDICIAL PROOF 63-69 (1991) (showing that for Wigmore the principle utility of the deductive form of inference was "to force into prominence the generalization upon which the inference rests"); Mark L. Movsesian, Rediscovering Williston, 62 WASH. & LEE L. REV. 207, 241-43 (2005) (describing Williston's view that the use of "analytic logic" in law has pedagogical benefits, "promotes predictability and stability in law," and "makes the legal system more acceptable to the general public").

-^{12.} See, e.g., Leonard G. Boonin, The Logic of Legal Decisions, 75 ETHICS 179 (1965) (discussing the deductive model of reasoning and the problem of explaining how to apply legal rules in a given case, how to elaborate on rules, and how to create new rules); Jeffrie G. Murphy, Law Logic, 77 ETHICS 193 (1967) (arguing that logical and legal validity are different and in some ways incompatible).
+12. See, e.g., Leonard G. Boonin, The Logic of Legal Decisions, 75 ETHICS 179 (1965) (discussing the deductive model of reasoning and the problem of explaining how to apply legal rules in a given case, how to elaborate on rules, and how to create new rules); Jeffrie G. Murphy, Law reasoning, it does not address the most difficult parts, and so its study may not be particularly critical for lawyers.
+If we had a truly useful theory of legal reasoning, we would surely place it at the center of our legal curriculum.

-discusses three types of legal reasoning.
+This Idea begins a discussion about why legal reasoning may exhibit distinctive features that merit logical analysis.
+It suggests that the demands of the rule of law combine with the pragmatic nature of legal reasoning to evolve distinctive patterns of reasoning.
+The Idea briefly discusses three types of legal reasoning.
 Rule-based reasoning and evidence evaluation, as they are found in law, exhibit distinctive logical features.
 So does second-order process reasoning, which can modify both rule-based reasoning and evidence evaluation.
 Taken together, these three types give legal reasoning a complex "default" character that is distinctive to it.
 In addition, the structure of the legal community promotes the evolution of reasoning patterns that are well-adapted to the task of solving legal problems.
 Empirical research is needed to discover the actual patterns that have evolved.
 This Idea cannot of course lay out designs for such empirical research.
 It must be enough for now to suggest why such research is needed, and why it promises to be a successful means of discovering the logic of legal reasoning.